 After 14 months, the original Apple battery was

 beginning to show its age.
-It's capacity was declining rapidly as can
+It's capacity was declining rapidly as

-as much as 4 ah, if it met spec it should have at least been about 4.5
+battery never reported as much as 4 ah, if it met spec it should

-ah.
-At last report it was under 3 ah and declining quickly.
+have at least been about 4.5 ah.
+At last report it was under 3 ah

 Instead of buying an Apple battery, I decided to try the Newer Technology battery.
 This one was claimed to have 10% or so higher capacity than the Apple battery at the same price.
 However, it's downside is that when it runs down, it WON'T put the computer to sleep.
 It'll just go on until the computer shuts down without warning causing a total loss of any unsaved work.
 This battery started at 4 ah out of the box, improved to 4.45 ah after one discharge/charge cycle, improved again to 4.9 ah after the second cycle.
 This probably where it will stay for awhile before it starts its inevitable death spiral.
 It also runs the computer for 3 full hours with the airport running and 4 bars of screen brightness.
 The best I could ever do with the old battery was 2 hr 40 min with no airport and one bar of screen brightness.